richardjlyon/python-flightplan/README.md

 ## Creating a base plan

-Here's how I set up a route before running the convertor:
+Here's how I set up a route before running the convertor.
+You'll find it in the `/examples` folder as `VFR Newcastle (EGNT) to Inverness (EGPE).lnmpln`:

 ![](/docs/images/lnmap-flight-plan.png)